-- 1.10 On average, customers on SVTs are paying considerably more than those on the cheapest tariffs, and those on SVTs offered by the six largest suppliers are paying the most.
-In May 2018 the average SVT offered by six largest suppliers was approximately £350 (44%) more than the cheapest available tariffs in the market.
-From January 2015 to May 2018 this differential averaged around £300. - 1.11 More broadly, evidence suggests the domestic energy market is not working optimally for all household consumers.
-In 2016 the Competition and Markets Authority (CMA) found that domestic consumers were paying more for their energy than they would do in a fully competitive market.
-17 It estimated the detriment from excessive prices to the domestic customers of the six largest energy firms to be in the region of £1.4 billion a year on average between 2012 and 2015. - 1.12 Through our own more recent analysis of the detriment to default tariff customers, we estimate that in 2017, default tariff customers collectively paid £1.4 billion more than they would if suppliers priced at average efficient costs, reflecting a potential competitive market outcome.
-This is based on our analysis of efficient costs, as set out in this statutory consultation, and default tariff price data and is calculated on a different basis to the CMA's estimate.
+paying the most.
+In May 2018 the average SVT offered by six largest suppliers was approximately £350 (44%) more than the cheapest 19 available tariffs in the market.
+From January 2015 to May 2018 this differential averaged around £300.

+- 1.10 More broadly, evidence suggests the domestic energy market is not working optimally for all household consumers.
+In 2016 the CMA found that domestic consumers were paying more for their energy than they would do in a fully competitive market.20 It estimated the detriment from excessive prices to the domestic customers of the six largest energy firms to be in the region of £1.4bn a year on average between 2012 and 2015. - 1.11 Through our own more recent analysis of the detriment to default tariff customers, we estimate that in 2017, default tariff customers collectively paid £1.5bn more than they would if suppliers priced at average efficient costs, reflecting a potential competitive market outcome.21 This is based on our analysis of efficient costs, as set out in our decision overview document,22 and default tariff price data and is calculated on a different basis to the CMA's estimate.